 Another new Oregon vodka, this one is made in Portland and launched in October 2019.
 The corn-based spirit is filtered six times, with the last filtration through Pacific Northwest timber.
 Each bottle bears the signature of company founder Jason Dyke, a spirits industry veteran whose career has included tenures at Diageo, Constellation, Bacardi and, most recently, Hood River Distillers.

 This vodka is distilled from breadfruit, which grows on several Caribbean islands including St. Croix, where this is the inaugural spirit distilled and bottled at Sion Farm Distillery.
 It was developed by Todd Manley, who formerly was a chef at multiple Virginia restaurants and is now executive chef and partner at several restaurants on St. Croix.
-According to the producer, breadfruit can be considered a “tropical potato” thanks to its potato-like texture and is related to exotic fruits including figs and mulberries.
+According to the producer, breadfruit can be considered a “tropical potato” thanks to its potato-like texture and is related to fruits including figs and mulberries.

-Released in summer 2019, this exotic flavored vodka from Vermont craft distiller Smugglers’ Notch is made with no artificial flavors, sweeteners or sugar.
+Released in summer 2019, this flavored vodka from Vermont craft distiller Smugglers’ Notch is made with no artificial flavors, sweeteners or sugar.
 It’s a refreshing addition to the lineup, laced with plenty of bright citrusy appeal on the nose and palate, and just right for mixing with tonic or soda water on sultry summer days.